shubhxg/shubhxg/README.md

   <a href="https://app.daily.dev/DailyDevTips"><img src="https://github.com/shubhsharma19/shubhsharma19/blob/main/devcard.svg" width="300" align="right" alt="Shubh Sharma's Dev Card"/></a>

 ### :man_technologist: About Me :
-- 💻 BCA Graduate who is passionate about Open Source and Community work.
+- 💻 BCA Graduate passionate about Open Source and Community work.

 - 📚 Learning and Sharing in Public through <a href="https://twitter.com/code_shubh" target="_blank">Threads</a>

-- 🌱 Exploring Fullstack web development
+- 🌱 Exploring Fullstack web development and Web3

 - 📝 I write Technical Blogs on <a href="https://shubhsharma19.hashnode.dev" target="_blank"> Hashnode </a> and <a href="https://dev.to/shubhsharma19" target="_blank"> Dev.to </a>

 - ⚡ Helping people get into tech via Programming Content <a href="https://instagram.com" target="_blank">(Instagram)</a>

-- 🛠️ Interested in DevOps and DevRel
+- 🛠️ A DevOps and DevRel Enthusiast
 ---

 ### :hammer_and_wrench: Languages and Tools :